willow2333/MHtyper/README.md

-## Please move to mMHtyper[https://github.com/willow2333/mMHtyper], which is the update version of MHtyper!
+## Please move to mMHtyper[https://github.com/willow2333/mMHtyper], which is the update version of the MHtyper!

 ### Overview